 With planning and care, you can successfully grow this sweet treat in your own greenhouse.
 If you like, you can start your watermelons off in a greenhouse and then move them outside once they look like they’re healthy.

 You can build your own greenhouse or opt for a prefabricated solution for better results.
 Prefabricated greenhouses come with features that can help you achieve watermelon growing success.
 Additionally, construction is a lot easier.
-Visit for an example of an awesome greenhouse add-on.
+Visit this website for an example of an awesome greenhouse add-on.
 Either way, your greenhouse will allow you to enjoy a tasty watermelon treat year-round.

 The following sections cover 6 things that you need to know to help you succeed with greenhouse grown watermelons.